llvm/llvm-project/clang/docs/analyzer/user-docs/CommandLineUsage.rst

     - Can run clang-tidy checkers too.
     - Open source, but out-of-tree, i.e. not part of the LLVM project.

-2. scan-build_ is an old and simple command-line tool that emits static analyzer warnings as HTML files while compiling your project.
+2. scan-build_ is an old and simple command line tool that emits static analyzer warnings as HTML files while compiling your project.
 You can view the analysis results in your web browser.
     - Useful for individual developers who simply want to view static analysis results at their desk, or in a very simple collaborative environment.
     - Works on all major platforms (Windows, Linux, macOS) and is available as a package in many Linux distributions.
     - Does not include support for cross-translation-unit analysis.